 If you have shown any of these side effects, you must consult your doctor as soon as possible.

 Buccal fat removal is a quick and easy procedure that will reduce the size of your cheeks and create a slimmer profile.
-If you qualify for this treatment and want more defined cheekbones, this could be the correct procedure for you.
+This could be the correct procedure if you qualify for this treatment and want more defined cheekbones.

 The procedure is safe, and the recovery time is minimal.
 However, although very rare, there have been complications, and you should always ask your plastic surgeon about the risks that can occur.